Cloud storage security: comparative study

 Perhaps, the most famous provider of cloud infrastructure is Amazon EC2, which has long been a leader among competitors.

-So, what the customer gets when entrusts its product to Amazon?
+What the customer gets when entrusts the product to Amazon?

 - Multilevel security.
 Security mechanisms implemented at several levels: for host operating systems, virtual instances and virtual guest OS, as well as firewalls and API calls.